-A little bit of background.
-The Texas Department of Housing and Community Affairs, or TDHCA, coordinates the preparation of the plan with the Texas Department of Agriculture and the Texas Department of State Health Services.
-At this time I'd like to introduce, we do have someone here with the Texas Department of Agriculture, Chad Hinds.
+Department of Housing and Community Affairs, or TDHCA, coordinates the preparation of the plan with the Texas Department of Agriculture and the Texas Department of

+State Health Services.
+At this time I'd like to

+Department of Agriculture, Chad Hinds.